ThinkGeo/Desktop-Maps/QuickStartGuides/QuickStartGuide_WPF_VS/README.md

 This guide is based on using Visual Studio 2022.
-However, with some minor adjustments, you can create a map using other IDEs like JetBrains Rider or VS Code as well.
+However, with some minor adjustments, you can create a map using other IDEs, such as JetBrains Rider.
+You can also [display a map in a WPF project using VS Code](todo).

-The project created in this guide is developed in .NET 7, but you can also create a .NET Framework project using practically the same steps.
+The project created in this guide is developed in .NET 7, but you can also create a .NET Framework (4.6.2 and above)  project using practically the same steps.

 # Desktop Maps Quick Start: Display a Simple Map using WPF